TosbackCgusBridge-Bot/CGUs-versions/Albertsons/Privacy Policy.md

 **DISCLOSURE OF PERSONAL INFORMATION**

 We do not sell or rent your personal information to third parties in the ordinary course of our business, nor do we share it with them for their own direct marketing purposes.
-Notwithstanding, upon the occurrence of certain corporate transactions, your personal information may be disclosed or transferred as described under the caption “Certain Business Transfers” below.
+However, upon the occurrence of certain corporate transactions, we disclose or transfer your personal information as described under the caption “Certain Business Transfers” below.
 We may also share your personal information with our parent corporation or affiliated companies for their use in a manner similar to the purposes described above under the caption “Our Use of Personal Information.”
 Our practices with respect to the disclosure of personal information are described below.

 *   **With Your Consent.** We may disclose your personal information to third parties with your consent.
 You may give your consent in several ways, such as through a written agreement that you sign or acknowledge. an online method, such as a “clickthrough” agreement or registration page. an oral statement, such as by way of an interactive voice response. or through the terms and conditions under which we provide you a particular product or service.
 Sometimes your consent may be implicit.
 For example, if you purchase products with a credit card and have them shipped to your home, you implicitly consent to the disclosure of your name and address to a third-party shipping company to complete the delivery, and of your credit card number to the credit card processor to authorize the transaction and to the bank to collect payment.